 You can try this experiment yourself to compare the two samples using the comparison tool.
 To conclude, there is no advantage in exporting a Fusion video as a 6K video, at least on YouTube.
 I haven’t tried doing the same experiment on other platforms such as Vimeo.

-GoPro Fusion photo and video image quality comparison
+GoPro Fusion photo and video image quality comparison with other cameras

 – Garmin Virb 360